mistodon/melo/README.md

 ### Syntax

-1. Requiring commas after every attribute is error-prone
+1. Requiring commas after every attribute is error-prone - take newlines into account
 2. Requiring you to quote strings also sucks

+### Errors

+1. Sequencing and generation phases need proper errors

+### Features

+1. Urgently need note lengths supported
+2. Voice volume would be useful

-### Internals
+### Bugs

-1. Too many grab-bag things done in validation - validate as early as possible
-2. We shouldn't generate code from the parse-tree directly
-3. Or alternatively - the parse tree should be a cleaner, stronger model of a fully _correct_ piece
+1. Generation crashes when a voice contains no bars/notes.
+2. Notes in tuplets are not split up properly